Spring Hippocampal Research Conference... 16-21 May, 2027 in Verona, Italy

 Verona

-Verona is close to Venice, the Dolomites, and Lake Garda, and is known for great cuisine, including
+Verona is close to Venice, the Dolomites, Bolzano, Mantova, Padova, Vicenza, and Lake Garda, and is known for great cuisine, including

-the edible varieties of donkeys and horses found on nearly every Verona menu.
-Also Tortellini di Valeggio, wine, fruit, risotto, cheeses, pastries, Aperol Spritzes, pizza, Prosecco, Lugana, Amarone, Ripasso, and pizza.
+the edible varieties of donkeys and horses found on most Verona menus.
+Also Tortellini di Valeggio, wine, fruit, risotto, cheeses, pastries, Aperol Spritzes, Prosecco, Lugana, Amarone, Recioto, and Ripasso.
 So we think you will enjoy your time here if you can pace yourself.
-And gelato, and sopressa con aglio and mortadella con pistacchio!
-And pizza...
-Please see the last photo below.
-Perfection in only 112 calories.
-Join us- you'll lose weight.
-Adesso, ho fame...
+Also gelato, sopressa con aglio, and mortadella con pistacchio!
+And pizza... please see the last photo below.

 Picture